-

 What went well

-• Significant progress in self-improvement capacity, afforded by the greater focus allowed by living alone for the first time in a while in o2.Flutter.
+allowed by living alone for the first time in a while in

-• Significant time spent on improving CS skills, while also improving rapidly across Biology/Chemistry.
+hours in 2021, which was already a record year on its own. - Significant time spent on improving CS skills, while also improving rapidly across Biology/Chemistry.

-• Uptake of musical capacity, spending significant time on practicing singing, guitar, piano and learning music theory.
+- Uptake of musical capacity, spending significant time on practicing singing, guitar, piano and learning music theory.

-• Reinitiation of my dancing training - this time through Steezy
+- Reinitiation of my dancing training - this time through Steezy

-• Improvements in financial posturing throughout the year.
+is 95% complete. - Improvements in financial posturing throughout the year.

-• Delivered above expectations at work, setting expectations for promotions/salary increases in 2023.
+- Delivered above expectations at work, setting expectations for promotions/salary increases in 2023.

-• Recommitted in Q1/22 to improve my Spanish knowledge, and managed to clock in over 50 hours of study during the year.
+- Recommitted in Q1/22 to improve my Spanish knowledge, and managed to clock in over 50 hours of study during the year.

-• Improved processes for managing my time, including running my personal life in terms of sprints.
+- Improved processes for managing my time, including running my personal life in terms of sprints.

 What didn’t go well

-• Financial markets turmoil materialised after the closing of the acquisition of the R&G facility, but this meant that while I was spared the brunt of the market decline marking losses on my assets, I also didn’t go very far in terms of net worth growth, as asset prices declined while I was committing more money in the markets.
+had initially caused significant financial strain, applying a lot of liquidity pressure in early 2022, and acquiring significant debt load in attempt to rapidly furnish it. - Financial markets turmoil materialised after the closing of the acquisition of the R&G facility, but this meant that while I was spared the brunt of the market decline marking losses on my assets, I also didn’t go very far in terms of net worth growth, as asset prices declined while I was committing more money in the markets.

-• Most of my acquantainces leaving Oxford during the 2020 pandemic meant that I now find myself with a significantly diminished (in terms of size) social circle in Oxford.
+- Most of my acquantainces leaving Oxford during the 2020 pandemic meant that I now find myself with a significantly diminished (in terms of size) social circle in Oxford.
 This hasn’t presented itself as a major challenge yet, and some measures have been taken to ameliorate any future risks here, but I’m mindful of it.

-• (This was what prompted my getting into dancing again as highlighted in the list above.)
+- (This was what prompted my getting into dancing again as highlighted in the list above.)

 In Greater Detail